SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/ImbraArcGaea.md

-# Imbra "Phoenix" Hayes | Gaea Saga Journey
+# Imbra "Phoenix" Hayes | Gaea Arc Journey
 <sub> **_Why must I be the one cursed with the power of a demon?_** <sub>
 ## Structure
 **Starting State**: Residing in the Amazon; attacking Berlin to save her love interest.